 Oftentimes, landlords do not even consider the option of buying income properties in Downtown.
 The reason for that is simple – cosmic prices and a lack of residential properties for sale.
 But Houston is not like other major cities.
 It is different.
 You might be surprised to learn that Downtown Houston is considered one of the most up-and-coming areas of the city.
 For many years in a row, the territory of Downtown was predominantly used for building commercial properties, but things have changed.
 Today an increasing number of people choose Houston as their place of residence.
 As a result, the local population is growing and expected to double in the next five year.
 Grab your chance to get the best piece of that housing pie before somebody else outsmarts you.
 Although apartments for rent in Houston Downtown are among the priciest in the city, median purchase prices are even lower than in Montrose or Greater Heights.
 Can you believe that?

-This neighborhood is a classic suburb with an abundance of greenery and homey vibe.
+This neighborhood is a classic suburb with an abundance of greenery and a homey vibe.
 The hood is great for raising the kids since everything is at your fingertips.
-You can find a huge grocery store, shopping malls, numerous chain stores and restaurants.
-Residents have quick access to Miller Park and Westlife Hike, where they can walk the dog, have a picnic or simply enjoy their time outside.
+You can find a huge grocery store, shopping malls, numerous chain stores, and restaurants.
+Residents have quick access to Miller Park and Westlife Hike, where they can walk the dog, have a picnic, or simply enjoy their time outside.
 The are is mostly filled with single-family homes, but can also find duplexes and townhouses.
-The neighborhood is considered affordable and constantly attracting young middle-class families looking for a place to settle down.
+West Oaks is considered affordable and constantly attracting young middle-class families looking for a place to settle down.

 Investing in real estate is not as simple as it may seem.
 After any successful investment usually stands the weeks of analysis and deliberations.
 Just like renters want to get more space for their dollar, real estate investors aim for the higher interest rates for their income properties.
 Everyone just wants to secure a great deal.
 That’s why you should make all real estate investments with your potential renters in mind.
 If that’s possible, choose rentals you’d like to be living in yourself.
 Select neighborhoods you’d like your kids to be growing up in.
 Pick the best properties in terms of price-quality ratio.
 This way, you’ll never be on the losing side.